Configuration Lifecycle

 A typical configuration delivery lifecycle looks like this:

-3. Build — the CLI or pipeline produces an immutable package artifact from the committed state.
+- Build — the CLI or pipeline produces an immutable deployment artifact from the committed state.

-4. Deploy — the package is validated, diffed, and installed into the target environment.
+- Deploy — the deployment artifact is validated, diffed, and installed into the target environment.

 For later updates, the same cycle repeats: modify in DEV, commit, bump version, build, install.